 - In the health and social sector, the obligation to report domestic violence is a crucial factor, as witnesses must report domestic violence to the authorities.
 However, these obligations vary from country to country and the existing conflict between reporting and confidentiality may prevent them from reporting.

 - As a rule, witnesses are more inclined to report domestic violence to the authorities if children are involved.
-If they do not report domestic violence in those cases, it may be because they are worried that children will be separated from their parents or experience trauma as a result of a police investigation.
+If they do not report domestic violence in those cases, it may be because they are worried that the children will be separated from their parents or experience trauma as a result of a police investigation.

 - Other factors that may prevent witnesses from intervening are a negative picture of the police and justice system, fear for their own safety and the misunderstanding that domestic violence is a private matter.

-- It is crucial that police and judicial authorities increase their efforts to deal with reports of domestic violence in a way that protects both victims and witnesses.
+- It is crucial that police and judicial authorities increase their efforts to deal with reports of domestic violence in a way that protects both, victims and witnesses.